SMTG-Bham/surfaxe/docs/command_line_examples.rst

 ================

-Most CLI commands allow use of YAML input files containing all the arguments which cannot be used in conjunction with other command line arguments.
+Most CLI commands allow use of YAML input files containing all the arguments which cannot be used in conjunction with other command line argument flags.
 This is done by specifying the :mod:`--yaml` flag which overrides any other flags set in command line by loading the :mod:`surfaxe_config.yaml` file.

-Sample YAML input files for each of the functions, with defaults and comments are in XX folder.
+Sample YAML input files for each of the functions, with defaults and comments are in the :mod:`surfaxe/cli/templates` folder.
 All :mod:`**kwargs` of the main function can be passed in the YAML file.

-Example: the above surfaxe-gethkl example could be easily customised further so that all VASP input files are created with specific INCAR tags using the following YAML file:
+Example: Generation of (1,0,1) CdTe slabs could easily customised so that all VASP input files are created with specific INCAR tags using the following config.yaml file:

 .. code-block:: yaml

-    structure: bulk_structure.cif
+    structure: CdTe.cif
-    hkl: (0,0,1)
+    hkl: (1,0,1)
     thicknesses: [20, 40]
     vacuums: [20, 40]
     make_fols: True